 One of my favorite smells is fresh baked bread.
 Now, I don't eat a lot of bread, especially any containing gluten and/or wheat, but that doesn't mean the smell isn't mouth-watering.
 Last week, I decided to try my hand at baking grain free and allergy friendly bagels for a healthy option that both my son and I can enjoy.
 (He is currently intolerant to eggs, dairy and some nuts and so we're avoiding those foods for the time being.)
 These delicious Grain Free Seed Bagels were the result!

-I’m definitely no bagel expert, but I have been doing a lot of allergy friendly baking in the form of muffins, cookies and (more recently) bread.
+I'm definitely no bagel expert, but I have been doing a lot of allergy friendly baking in the form of muffins, cookies and (more recently) bread.
 And I dare say, these are the BEST bagels I have ever had.
-My recipe for these Paleo friendly, Grain-Free Seedy Bagels serves four.
+My recipe for these Paleo friendly, Grain Free Seed Bagels serves four.
 My healthy bagel recipe is completely void of added sugar, grains, gluten, dairy, eggs and nuts.
 Oh, and they taste amazing 😉

-> Making Your Own Grain Free Bagels From Scratch
+Making Your Own Grain Free Bagels From Scratch

 The best thing about making your own bagels?
 You can tweak the flavors to your liking!
 These allergy friendly bagels are highly customize-able.
 For instance, you can eliminate the seeds for a softer, smoother texture.
 You can also swap the seeds for mix-ins like chopped nuts or opt for a sweet bagel by adding raisins, cinnamon and a teaspoon of honey to the batter.
 The choice is yours and the options are endless!